-- Reconnect DP1/DP2 wires.
+- Reconnect DP1/DP2 wires or GEA/GEB wires.

 - If no Traction Loss Key switch installed

 - 1. Turn on Dip1 (on Dip A) on the machine room SRU board and push the Reset button to clear this fault.

 - 2. Turn off Dip Switch 1.

 - With Traction Loss Key switch

 - 1. Insert the round Traction Loss key into the key switch and turn it on to reset the system.
 The switch is spring loaded so it will return automatically to the off position.
 The key can only be removed when in the off position.

 - 2. Remove the key.

+- 3. Power Cycle the controller.